Skip to Content

 Kam Heong is a direct translation from the Cantonese dialect 甘香, which means fragrance and aromatic.

-You will expect a savory sauce with dried shrimp (mainly used by the Chinese) and spices used in Malay cooking.
+You will expect a savory sauce with dried shrimp (mainly used by the Chinese) and curry leaves used in Malay cooking.
 That contributes to its unique taste.
+No other sauces come close to it, and the closest should be the XO sauce from Hong Kong, minus the curry flavor.

-Due to its intense savory flavor, the Kam Heong sauce is perfect for any meat and seafood and is best served with white rice.
+Due to its intense savory flavor, the Kam Heong sauce is perfect for meat and seafood and is best served with white rice.

 Let’s get into the details of how to prepare Kam Heong chicken.